bwilczek/blog/_posts/2024-10-16-http_communication_stubbing_in_e2e_tests.md

 ## Example workflow

 Once the applications are configured to use Hoverfly proxy the actual testing workflow can start.
-Before the tests can be executed the forged responses have to be prepared.
+Before the tests can be executed the responses have to be prepared.
 In Hoverfly terms a collection of request/response pairs is called a [Simulation](https://docs.hoverfly.io/en/latest/pages/keyconcepts/simulations/simulations.html).

 There are two ways of creating simulations.